chwdt/vanmoof-tools/README.md

 usage: `ble-patch <bleware>`

-This tool patches the VanMoof bleware file, so the command `reset` is replaced with a command `dump-keys`.
-Using `dump-keys` inside the bledebug console will show the stored keys.
+This tool patches the VanMoof bleware file, so the command `reset` is replaced with a command `dump`.
+Using `dump keys` inside the bledebug console will show the stored keys.
 These keys are two factory default keys used during bringup of the bike in factory, your API key, and the VanMoof manufacturer key.
 The latter is used to encrypt firmware images (when sending updates to the APP).

 You can update the patched bleware on the bike by creating a pack containing this bleware and using the command `pack-upload` inside the bledebug console.
 You need to send the created pack using ymodem.

 Output looks like:

 ```
-> dump-keys
+> dump keys
 Key 0x00: UKEY 52XXXXXXXXXXXXXXXXXXXXXXXXXXXX2f 00000001 000003fe CRC 81XXXX92
 Key 0x7d: UKEY 5f5f5f5f5f4f574e45525f5045524d53 00000000 ffffffff CRC 4f25ee68
 Key 0x7e: MKEY 710b2ea0dc8568b7b5e5ec0b8a39dae9 00000000 00000000 CRC a69429b6